 Although Chester Lake is the final destination for most hikers there is the option to continue up the Three Lakes Valley.
 I highly recommend doing that but you’ll need to allow an additional 2 – 3 hours of hiking time.
-That option adds another 240 metres of climbing over an additional 4.5 kilometres round-trip.
+That option adds another 240 m of climbing over an additional 4.5 km round-trip.

 This post includes some affiliate links.
 If you make a purchase via one of these links, I may receive a small commission at no extra cost to you.

 Chester Lake hike description